ADMISSIONS

 Yes, all transcripts must be submitted in English.
 Please inquire with your prior institution about translation services or professional translation services in-country are acceptable.

 Yes, all international students must submit ELPT or qualify for a valid waiver to study in the US.
+Please see the How to Apply to Long Island University page for more information.

 “Visa Type” is a required question for non-U.S. citizens on the LIU online application for admission.
 As an undocumented student, you have the option to select “Other” at the bottom of the dropdown list for this question.
-This option is considered a valid response and we recommend this choice for undocumented applicants, including those with DACA status.
+This option is considered a valid response, and we recommend this choice for undocumented applicants, including those with DACA status.

 Enrolled student status does not necessarily provide protection from removal; however, a 2011 memo from U.S. Immigration and Customs Enforcement (ICE) designates college campuses as “sensitive locations,” meaning that college campuses would not be the focus of law enforcement actions (i.e. arrests, searches, interviews, and surveillance) unless: (a) exigent circumstances exist; (b) other law enforcement actions have led officers to campus; or (c) prior approval is obtained.

 “Visa Type” is a required question for non-U.S. citizens on the LIU online application for admission.
 As a Refugee or Asylee, you have the option to select “Refugee/Asylee” at the bottom of the dropdown list for this question.
-This option is considered a valid response and we recommend this choice for Refugees and Asylees
+This option is considered a valid response, and we recommend this choice for Refugees and Asylees

 Yes, you are considered an international student if you are Permanent Resident Pending or I-485 Pending.
 “Visa Type” is a required question for non-U.S. citizens on the LIU online application for admission.
 As a student who is PR Pending or I-485 Pending, you have the option to select “Other” at the bottom of the dropdown list for this question.
-This option is considered a valid response and we recommend this choice for applicants who are PR Pending or I-485 Pending.
+This option is considered a valid response, and we recommend this choice for applicants who are PR Pending or I-485 Pending.

 *An individual who has filed the I-485 application to adjust his or her status from a non-citizen to become a Permanent Resident is considered to be Pending for Permanent Residency (PR Pending or I-485 Pending).
 Like the Permanent Resident, the PR Pending may also enroll at LIU without any special visa or authorization from the International Admissions Office at LIU.
 This means that these students are not required to have an F-1 visa to study at LIU.
 It may be months or years before the pending status is resolved, so students should be aware of their options and the potential benefits and consequences of each.